Back to text menu | Back to clickable plan | Back to topic (baths)

 Drawing of the mosaic.
 From NSc 1912, p.
 207.

 In the centre are four dolphins, referring to the sea.
 To the right of the dolphins are two male, winged heads, one bearded and one unbearded.
 These represent winds.
-Two other heads represent provinces: a female head with a wreath of olive is the personification of Spain; the triskeles (three legs) is the symbol of Sicily.
+Two other heads represent provinces: a female head with an olive wreath is the personification of Spain; the triskeles (three legs) is the symbol of Sicily.
 To the left of the dolphins are two more winds, and two more provinces: a female head with a crocodile is the personification of Egypt; a female head with an elephant's head and tusks refers to Africa.
 Shields and spears refer to the conquering of the provinces.

 The mosaic is of course related to the building of the harbour of Claudius at Portus: the city of Rome relied on Sicily, Egypt and Africa for most of its grain, while Spain was a major oil-exporting province.